ishank-juneja/ishank-juneja.github.io/_posts/blog/electronics/2020-06-30-nixie-clock-2.md

 Due to the transformer present in the circuit, the transfer function is given by,
 \\[V_o = \frac{N_2}{N_1} \frac{D}{1-D} V_i.\\]
 Where $\frac{N_2}{N_1}$ is the turns ratio of the transformer in question.
 With a reasonably large turns ratio, little of the step up burden falls on the $D$ term thereby making for a reasonable duty cycle.

+The transformer is the central and key component for the successful design of a flyback convertor.

 ***
 *This project was completed in partial fulfilment of the requirements for EE 344: Electronic Design Lab at IITB*<br>